 On what happened after John's Revelation was received, with great anticipation, by the churches, one can only guess.
 Judging from the reaction of Dionysius of Alexandria, writing more than a century later, there may have been some disappointment.
 Like Dionysius, they would have been perplexed to receive his work in such an unattractive and obscure form.
 The language was unseemly and the apocalyptic style was not familiar.
 They would have found it difficult to read and their comprehension would only have been partial.
-100 It was not appropriate for public readings.
+It was not appropriate for public readings.
 So, soon after, they may have sent representatives to Ephesus to ask the apostle to write a Gospel that could be read and understood in the assembly.
-The message would have reached John's scribal community after he had already acceded to their request "to record in his gospel the period which the earlier
+The message would have reached John's scribal community after he had already acceded to their request "to record in his gospel the period which the earlier evangelists has passed over in silence and the things done during that period by the Saviour".
+John was assigned the person with the best literary skills to help compose his memories and reflections into a culturally acceptable form, including his oral preaching and written vignettes.
+The result was the fourth Gospel and then the first Epistle.
+The apostle John was still formally the author, but the literary fluency, vocabulary and syntax of the

-$^{^{99}}$ Thus infringing the ancient Jewish custom (and Halacha) of only using parchment rolls for Scriptural texts.
+&lt;sup>96 Thus infringing the ancient Jewish custom (and Halacha) of only using parchment rolls for Scriptural texts.

-100 Dionysius was no doubt reporting the truth when, around 250 CE, he wrote "Some of our predecessors rejected the book and pulled it entirely to pieces, criticizing it chapter by chapter, pronouncing it unintelligible and illogical and the title false.
-They say that it is not John's, and is not a revelation at all, since it is heavily veiled by a thick curtain of incomprehensibility", apud Eusebius, The History of the Church VII, 25.1; Penguin Classics, 1989; 240.
+&lt;sup>97 Dionysius was no doubt reporting the truth when, around 250 CE, he wrote "Some of our predecessors rejected the book and pulled it entirely to pieces, criticizing it chapter by chapter, pronouncing it unintelligible and illogical and the title false.
+They say that it is not John's, and is not a revelation at all, since it is heavily veiled by a thick curtain of incomprehensibility", apud Eusebius, The History of the Church VII, 25.1.